Henry II, Holy Roman Emperor: Imperial coronation

 John XVIII reigned as pope from 1003 until 1009.
 He was succeeded by Sergius IV from 1009 to 1012.
 Both John XVIII and Sergius IV, though the nominal Pope, were subservient to the power John Crescentius.
 As leader of the Crescentii clan and Patrician of Rome, John Crescentius was the effective ruler of the city.
 John Crescentius' influence prevented Henry II from meeting the Pope on numerous occasions, preventing him from claiming the imperial title.
 Following Sergius IV's death in 1012, Benedict VIII was elected to succeed him.
 Upon assuming the chair of St. Peter, however, Benedict VIII was forced to flee Rome by Gregory VI, an antipope, whom John Crescentius installed as the new head of the Catholic Church.
 Fleeing across the Alps to Germany, Benedict VIII appealed to Henry II for protection.
 Henry II agreed to restore Benedict VIII to his papal throne in return for his coronation as emperor.

 Near the end of 1013, Henry II gathered his army at Augsburg to march into Italy.
 Earlier in 1013, Henry signed a peace treaty with Duke Bolesław of Poland at Merseburg.
 The peace with Poland gave Henry opportunity to address affairs in Italy.
 On the march across the Alps, Henry was accompanied by his wife, Queen Cunigunde, and a number of clerics.
 Upon reaching Pavia other bishops and abbots joined him.
 Henry's forces trapped the King of Italy Arduin in his capital of Ivrea, where he remained until 1015.

 Henry II arrived in Rome in early 1014, restoring Benedict VIII as pope.
 On 14 February 1014, the Pope crowned Henry II as Holy Roman Emperor ("Romanorum Imperator") in St. Peter's Basilica.
-Then, under the presidency of the Emperor and Pope, the two held a synod in Rome, appointed five bishops, issued decrees against simony and promoting chastity within the clergy, and ordered the restitution of Church property.
+Then, under the presidency of the Emperor and Pope, a synod was held in Rome, appointing five bishops, issuing decrees against simony and promoting chastity within the clergy, and ordering the restitution of Church property.
 Shortly afterwards, the Emperor moved north again where he established the Diocese of Bobbio.
-Celebrating Easter in Pavia, Italy, Henry then returned to Germany in mid-May 1014.
+Celebrating Easter in Pavia and Italy, Henry then returned to Germany in mid-May 1014.
 He left the rule of Rome to the Pope and thereafter rarely intervened in the politics of Italy or the Papal States.

 In 1015 the conflict with Arduin came to a close when Arduin became ill and sought peace with Henry II.
 He resigned the office of Margrave of Ivrea to become a monk in a monastery at Fruttuaria.
 He died on 14 December 1015.
 His brief "reign" as King of Italy would be the last time a native Italian would reign over Italy until its unification under Victor Emmanuel II in 1861.
-After Arduin's death Henry ordered the Margraviate of Ivrea, which had given the Ottonian Emperors so much trouble, dissolved.
+After Arduin's death Henry ordered the Margravate of Ivrea, which had given the Ottonian emperors so much trouble, dissolved.